 What is Balanitis?

-Often the foreskin is also inflamed at the same time as the glans.
+Often, the foreskin is also inflamed with the glans.

 How do you know if you have Balanitis?

 - Redness, soreness or swelling at the end of the penis.

 - It may be difficult or impossible to pull the foreskin back.

 - Sometimes, there is pain or discomfort when passing urine.

 What causes Balanitis?